Debugger.godMode() – Hacking JVM Applications With the Debugger

 Running the Space Invaders action through the dialog that opens on hitting double Shift Running the Space Invaders action through the dialog that opens on hitting double Shift

-Let’s play for a while and observe the behavior that we want to fix: when enemy missiles hit the spaceship, the health bar in the top-left corner of the screen goes down.
+Let’s play for a while and observe the behavior that we want to fix: when enemy missiles hit the spaceship, we lose health from the health bar in the top left corner.

 Attach and suspend

 Our debugging journey begins with opening the ‘Debug’ IDE instance and setting up a new Kotlin project.
-The primary reason why we need this project is that it would not be possible to launch the debugger without one.
+We need this project primarily because it would not be possible to launch the debugger without one.

 Additionally, IntelliJ IDEA includes the Java/Kotlin standard library in the new project template, which we might use later.
 I’ll explain the use of the standard library in the subsequent chapters.